zzzprojects/docs/entityframework.net/pages/getting-started/how-to-mock-data.md

 ## Answer

- - When writing tests for your application it is often desirable to avoid hitting the real database, because you will face a lot of problems such as creation, perfomance, interdependences etc.
+ - When writing tests for your application it is often desirable to avoid hitting the real database, because you will face a lot of problems such as creation, performance, interdependences etc.
- - The preferable approach is to mock corresponding database.
+ - The preferable approach is to mock the corresponding database.
- - To create objects through mock, it needs to perform many settings, especially for test scenarios where queries are made and mocking up test data can be a lot of work.
+ - To create objects through mocking, it needs to perform many settings, especially for test scenarios where queries are made and mocking up test data can be a lot of work.

 The best approach for unit testing Entity Framework is mocking in memory by using third party libraries such as Entity Framework Effort etc.